alielasfoury/alielasfoury.github.io/about.md

 Currently, I’m working on improving my hacking skills through participation in online CTF competitions and practice on online hacking labs so that I can get an entry-level job in the Cybersecurity field.

-This blog is made mainly for publishing my beginner-friendly CTF challenge's write-ups.
-I may share my technical notes, write-up some tutorials about any tools I would learn, share any resources I could find, or share my preparation progress for any cybersecurity-related certification/exam.
+This blog is made mainly for publishing my beginner-friendly CTF challenges' write-ups.
+I may share my technical notes, write up some tutorials about any tools I would learn, share any resources I could find, or share my preparation progress for any cybersecurity-related certification/exam.
 So, try to keep an eye on this blog as you may find it helpful, especially if you are a beginner in the Cybersecurity field.

 #### Achievements